HtheChemist/BitBurnerCentralManager/README.md

 - Hacking it for 50% of its current value in the case of a quick hack.

+These can be expanded by the addition of different algorithm.

 Once it has all these value, it divide the expected value by the required time, and order them from the highest to lowest value.

 These calculation are updated periodically, and consider what hack are currently in progress.